Tapuhi Whai Rēhitatanga

 Additional requirements for specialist roles:

-To become a Plunket nurse you must complete the Postgraduate Certificate in Primary Health Care Specialty Nursing (Level 8) through Whitireia polytechnic after you have been working for six months.
+To become a Plunket nurse you must complete the Postgraduate Certificate in Primary Health Care Specialty Nursing (Level 8) through Whitireia, after you have been working for six months.

 - Plunket website - how to become a Plunket nurse